 Recovery After Otoplasty

-To protect patients directly after otoplasty surgery, a bandage is worn around the head to cover the ears.
-Once this is removed, the patient should wear a headband or hat pulled down over their ears while sleeping to protect them for another two weeks.
-Most patients may return to work or school in 5-7 days following their plastic surgery.
+To protect patients directly after otoplasty surgery, a bandage is worn around the head for a few weeks to cover the ears.
+Once this is removed, the patient should wear a flexible headband or hat pulled down over their ears while sleeping to protect them for another two weeks.
+Most patients may return to work or school in 5-7 days following their facial plastic surgery.
+Be sure to follow your surgeon’s instructions regarding when it is OK to return to activity, as certain activities, such as contact sports, should be avoided until the ears have fully healed.
 With an otoplasty procedure, the thin scars resulting from the incisions are located behind each ear and are automatically hidden by them.
 It is rare that anyone will notice these scars.

 Can I drive after ear surgery?